 Journey is a theme as well as architectural distortion.
 The College of Commerce building is distorted in 3D and unusual events happened.
 Water is central to Cork and features in the work with participants in scuba costume floating in air bubbles.
 Computer technology that finds its home in Cork is referred to using colour based and DNA inspired games.
 From the shadows emerges Icarus and Deafness inspired music derived from wonderful visual and audio workshops with disabled cork artists.which all made sense on the night!

 Please do watch the event videos, but please remember, the 3D feel which we worked so hard to achieve, and one that you only experiences at a live projection-mapped experience, is missing from the videos, The sense of excitement and enjoyment conveyed is not.

 “We are still here"

 And we will love you”

 The work has since featured in documentaries, promos and academic review.
-During April 2016 McKeown launched Trace Elements, a solo exhibition at the Foundation for Arts and Creative Technology (FACT) in Liverpool, UK, which detailed Cork Ignite.
+In April 2016 McKeown launched Trace Elements, a solo exhibition at the Foundation for Arts and Creative Technology (FACT) in Liverpool, UK, which detailed Cork Ignite.

-Cork ignite was made possible by a heady mix of commissioning agencies, supporters, and sponsors and was managed by a unique Irish partnership involving the Arts Council (Ireland), Arts & Disability Ireland (ADI), Cork City Council, Galway City and County Councils, and Mayo County Council
+Cork ignite was made possible by a heady combination of commissioning agencies, supporters, and sponsors and was managed by a unique Irish partnership involving the Arts Council (Ireland), Arts & Disability Ireland (ADI), Cork City Council, Galway City and County Councils, and Mayo County Council

 Ignite (at the time) was a new platform designed to generate Ireland’s most ambitious showcasing of talent from people with disabilities, led by international and Irish artists and performers with disabilities, with projects taking place during 2014 and 2015 in Cork, Galway and Mayo.